quarkiverse/quarkus-backstage/README.md

 - Generate the catalog-info.yaml for the Quarkus application
 - Command Line interface to install / uninstall and Component to Backstage
+- Generate Backstage Template from an existing Quarkus application
 - Orchestrate (configure & align) Quarkus extensions:
   - kubernetes
   - helm